The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Introduction

 In the absence of $0\nu\beta\beta$ detection, it is theoretically possible to distinguish Dirac and Majorana neutrinos through scattering experiments, such as elastic neutrino-electron scattering ($\nu e^- \to \nu e^-$) or Coherent Elastic Neutrino-Nucleus Scattering (CE$\nu$NS).
 However, the \textit{Practical Dirac-Majorana Confusion Theorem} (PDMCT), established by Kayser and Shrock \cite{Kayser:1982jw,Kayser:1982wd,Rosen:1982pj}, states that for any lepton number conserving process, the difference between Dirac and Majorana cross-sections is proportional to the square of the neutrino mass relative to the energy scale:

-Given the sub-eV scale of neutrino masses and the MeV-GeV energies of typical experiments, this difference is of the order $\mathcal{O}(10^{-14})$, rendering the two cases experimentally indistinguishable within the Standard Model (SM).
+Given the sub-eV scale of neutrino masses and the MeV-GeV energies of typical experiments, this difference is of the order $\lesssim \mathcal{O}(10^{-14})$, rendering the two cases experimentally indistinguishable within the Standard Model (SM).

-It is well established that the PDMCT is highly robust for flavor-diagonal neutral currents.
-For a Majorana field, Fermi-Dirac statistics and the charge conjugation properties strictly dictate that the diagonal vectorial bilinear identically vanishes ($\bar{\nu}_\alpha\gamma^\mu \nu_\alpha \equiv 0$).
+For a Majorana field, Fermi-Dirac statistics and the charge conjugation properties dictate that the diagonal vectorial bilinear identically vanishes ($\bar{\nu}_\alpha\gamma^\mu \nu_\alpha \equiv 0$).
 Consequently, even in the presence of New Physics (NP) with complex phases, the diagonal vectorial interaction cannot generate a distinguishing signal.

-In this paper, we study a scenario that evades this standard kinematic suppression by moving to non-diagonal interactions: the existence of NP mediated by a neutral vector boson $Z'$ with \textit{complex}, Flavor-Changing Neutral Current (FCNC) couplings that violate CP symmetry.
+Recent literature \cite{Bigaran2025, Marquez2024,Marquez2024_PRD, Akhmedov2024} has clarified and reaffirmed the absolute robustness of the PDMCT, resolving recent community confusion by demonstrating that the theorem holds when the underlying parameter spaces are properly evaluated.
+In particular, these works explicitly emphasize that the PDMCT is derived assuming SM-like, purely left-handed neutrino interactions and flavor-conserving neutral currents, and that any observable Dirac–Majorana difference requires going beyond these hypotheses.In complete agreement with these works, we explore a scenario that arises from the application of the theorem to non-diagonal interactions for Majorana neutrino: the existence of New Physics mediated by a neutral vector boson $Z'$ with \textit{complex}, Flavor-Changing Neutral Current (FCNC) couplings that violate CP symmetry.As the PDMCT forbids CP-conserving vector FCNCs for Majorana fermions, it creates a phenomenological difference between Dirac and Majorana states that relies on the CP-violating phase.
+If we define the effective vector FCNC coupling as $g_V^{\alpha\beta} = |g| e^{i\phi}$: